-Historically, giffgaff has been a SIM only network.
-What this means is you’ll need to provide your own handset to use with the network.
-Your mobile phone must either be unlocked for use on any network or locked for use on O2. giffgaff will give you a free SIM card that slots into the back of your device.
+Traditionally, giffgaff has been a SIM only network.
+What this means is most people provide their own handset to use with the network.
+If you bring your own handset, it must either be unlocked for use on any network or locked for use on O2. giffgaff will give you a free SIM card that slots into the back of your handset.

 If you previously used your handset on O2, it shouldn’t be necessary to unlock your handset.
 An O2 handset should already accept SIM cards from giffgaff.

 giffgaff provides their SIM card in a choice of two sizes.
-The “Standard & Micro SIM” option should be used for most smartphones including devices from Samsung, Sony, HTC and Nokia.
-The “Nano SIM” option is only appropriate for newer Apple devices.
-You’ll need a Nano SIM if you’re planning to use giffgaff on an iPhone 5, iPhone 5s, iPhone 5c, iPad Mini or iPad Air.
+The “Standard & Micro SIM” option should be used for most smartphones including devices from Samsung, Sony, Nokia and Motorola.
+The “Nano SIM” option is only appropriate for some newer devices.
+You’ll need a Nano SIM if you’re planning to use giffgaff on an iPhone 5, iPhone 5s, iPhone 5c, HTC One M8, iPad Mini or iPad Air.
 For more information, see our guide to smartphone SIM card sizes.

 Buying A New Handset

 As well as offering SIM only deals, giffgaff has started to sell handsets as of November 2013.
-There are a total of 20 handsets to choose from with popular options including the Galaxy S4, the Xperia Z1, the Galaxy Note 3 and the HTC One.
-All twenty phones can be purchased upfront or on a payment plan where the cost is spread out over a period of up to 24 months.
+There are currently 25 handsets to choose from with popular options including the iPhone 5s, Galaxy S5, HTC One M8 and Xperia Z2.
+All 25 handsets can be purchased upfront or using a payment plan where the cost of the handset is gradually paid back over 6 to 24 months.